Scrif/rockpaperscissors/README.md

 <h3>Project Description:</h3>

 Currently, this is a rock-paper-scissors game played directly in the console.
-To reset, you must reset the page.
+To reset, you must refresh the page.